BeamNG/BeamNG-MATLAB-Simulink-integration/docs/source/setup.md

 setup_beamngpy('C:\Users\<username>\miniconda3\envs\<env-name>\python.exe')
 ```

-Now you are ready to use BeamNGpy through MATLAB, to see some examples on
+Now you are ready to use BeamNGpy through MATLAB.
+If you have Simulink installed, you can also use the Simulink co-simulation functionalities now.
-how to use it look at the [MATLAB examples](matlab.md).
-For more information about BeamNGpy refer to its [documentation](https://beamngpy.readthedocs.io/en/latest/).

-## Simulink bridge setup

-### Install BeamNG.tech

-In order to use the Simulink bridge the only thing that you need to have
-other than Simulink is a working version of [BeamNG.tech](https://beamng.tech/).

-For more information regarding the Simulink interface refer to the
-corresponding section in the documentation.
+## Test if it works

+TODO: minimal example to test